opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 To add groups, follow these steps:

 1. Select the **Add Groups** button to open the modal.
-The modal display one empty `Group ID` field by default.
+The modal displays one empty `Group ID` field by default.
 2. Choose an access level: **Read only,** **Read and write,** or **Admin**.
 3. Use **Add another group** for multiple users.
 Avoid duplicate or existing `Group ID` fields to avoid errors.
 4. Resolve any errors before finalizing.
 Successfully added users appear on the collaborators table.